Abdul Ahad (music director): Early life

-Ahad was born in Rajshahi in the then Bengal Presidency.
+Abdul Ahad was born in Rajshahi in the then Bengal Presidency.
 He took lessons from Ustad Bali and Ustad Manju Sahib.
 He took part in the All-Bengal Music Competition in 1936 and stood first in the Thumri and Ghazal section.
 In 1938, he won a scholarship from Shantiniketan as the first Bengali Muslim student.
 In Santiniketan, he sang the song Diner Por Din Je Gelo and was beloved by Rabindranath Tagore.

 Career

-After spending four years at Santiniketan, he joined Master's Voice in Calcutta in 1941 as a music teacher.
+After spending four years at Santiniketan, he joined His Master's Voice in Calcutta in 1941 as a music teacher.
 Artistes including Pankaj Mullick and Hemanta Mukherjee recorded Tagore songs under his direction.
-In 1941, Ahad joined HMV Calcutta and gradually became a music director for the recording industry as well as the film industry.
+In 1941, Abdul Ahad joined His Master's Voice Calcutta and gradually became a music director for the recording industry as well as the film industry.
 He got success as a music director in feature films such as Duhkhe Jader Jiban Gada, Asiya (1960), Nabarun and Dur Hyay Sukh Ka Gaon.
-After the 1947 Partition of India, Ahad joined Radio Pakistan and became a key person in the musical arena of Dhaka.
+After the 1947 Partition of India, Abdul Ahad joined Radio Pakistan in Dhaka.
 He introduced many new talents to the music world, composed numerous songs and wrote several books on Bengali music.